nstockil/nstockil.github.io/index.markdown

 layout: home
 ---

-Hi, my name is Niamh.
+# Hello!
+My name is Niamh.

 I'm a senior software engineer with nearly a decades experience in building complex systems.

-As an engineer I strive to deliver high quality, maintainable systems, bringing curiosity and collaboration with me.
+As an engineer I strive to deliver high quality, maintainable systems.
+Curiosity and collaboration are key to my process.

 This site is currently in progress in case you have found it.